 So before you spend any time trying to make install disks you need to determine what OS your 68k System can run.

-To help myself in the future I’m putting together a Macintosh System Compatibility Table that I can use to see what systems support which versions (with links to any required the System Enablers for System 7.x).
+To help myself in the future I’ve put together a Macintosh System Compatibility Table that I can use to see what systems support which versions (with links to any required the System Enablers for System 7.x).

 Step 2: Selecting an installation approach

-If you have to purchase equipment I recommend Floppy-emu (option 2) or SCSI2SD (option 10.1), as the most affordable solutions.
+If you have to purchase equipment I recommend that you skip hunting through ebay, and instead either buy Floppy-emu (option 3) or SCSI2SD (option 9.1), these are the most modern, reliable, and rapidly becoming the most affordable solutions.

-- Using a real 3.5″ (Floppy) Disk Drive: This was the cheapest option, but it is becoming harder to do as 3.5″ drives and disks become harder to find.
+- Using a real 3.5″ HD (Floppy) Disk Drive: This was the cheapest option, but 3.5″ drives and disks are becoming harder to find.
 This option assumes you have a Hard Drive or equivalent to use as your working drive and are only using the floppy drive to get the software installed.
 If you do not have a Hard Drive or equivalent, you may be able to use one of the following four variations:

-- bootable 3.5″ disk and AppleShare over a LocalTalk network (optionally with a RAM Disk)
+- bootable 3.5″ HD disk and AppleShare over a LocalTalk network (optionally with a RAM Disk)

-- bootable 3.5″ disk and AppleShare over an Ethernet network (optionally with a RAM Disk)
+- bootable 3.5″ HD disk and AppleShare over an Ethernet network (optionally with a RAM Disk)

-- bootable 3.5″ disk and a CD-ROM Drive (optionally with a RAM Disk)
+- bootable 3.5″ HD disk and a CD-ROM Drive (optionally with a RAM Disk)

 - Using a bootable CD-ROM: This may or may not work, not all 68k systems will boot from a CD-ROM, I was able to boot my LCIII, but not my SE, using an NEC MultiSpin 8x CD-ROM drive.
 This option assumes you have a Hard Drive or equivalent to use as your working drive and are only using the CD-ROM to get the software installed.
 If you do not have a Hard Drive or equivalent, you may be able to use one of the following four variations: